 To add an activity:

-Click or tap the brand for which you are creating the activity, and then click or tap **Create then Create Activity. **If editing, select the activity in the Master Area screen and clicking or tapping Edit Activity.
+Click the brand for which you are creating the activity, click Create and then Create Activity.
+If you are editing, select the activity and then click Edit.

-Provide the following information and then click or tap Next:
+Provide the following information and then click Next:

 Add one or more experiences to the activity.
-Click or tap Add Experience.
+Click Add Experience.

 If you are using AEM targeting or Adobe Target experience targeting:

-Click or tap **Select Audience **and select the segment that your experience targets.
+Click **Select Audience **and select the segment that your experience targets.

-Click or tap Add Experience, type a name, and click or tap OK.
+Click Add Experience, type a name, and click OK.

 If you are using Adobe Target A/B Testing:

-Click or tap the pencil in the audiences box to select an audience.
+Click the pencil in the audiences box to select an audience.

-Click or tap Add Experience, type a name, and click or tap OK.
+Click Add Experience, type a name, and click OK.